hhzsmartlab/iowash/README.md

 ## Way of proceeding
 ### [Co - Creation](https://github.com/hhzsmartlab/iowash/tree/master/01_Co-Creation)
-Analyze IoT applications in context.
-Make your application understandable.
-Use instruments from other lectures, e. g. canvas methods.)
+To start with we analyze the #iowash application in context.
+We then make the application understandable by using instruments from other lectures (e. g. canvas methods).

 ### [Exploration](https://github.com/hhzsmartlab/iowash/tree/master/02_Exploration)
-In a test setup, show how your idea can work.
-Use IoT Mock-up technology, which you expect to be generally available.
+In a test setup we show how our idea can work.
+We use IoT Mock-up technology, which we expect to be generally available.

 ### [Experimentation](https://github.com/hhzsmartlab/iowash/tree/master/03_Experimentation)
-As a result of exploration, determine and justify an MVP of your application.
-Describe the Living Lab Setup, the users and which data should be collected for the evaluation.
-A concrete implementation is not necessary.
+As a result of the exploration phase, we determine and justify an MVP of our application.
+Furthermore we describe the Living Lab Setup, the users and which data should be collected for the evaluation.

 ### [Evaluation](https://github.com/hhzsmartlab/iowash/tree/master/04_Evaluation)
-Describe possible results from the experimental phase and how you can recognize them in the data.
+Finally, we describe possible results from the experimental phase and how we can recognize them in the data.